Slowly under Re- Construction, just not a priority as I've sold

 in my mind to day.

-Photo 1 - This is my latest track.
+Photo 1 - This was my last track.
 It's a 4-lane 1/32 scale Scalextric track set up in the basement.
 Lap

 length is approx. 35 ft. with a X-over that keeps all 4 lanes pretty equal in length.
 Below you can find a